 When to visit the Rhine Valley

 In general the best time to visit is between April and October, which is when the boats run.
 One of the main companies running boat cruises that do the castle stretch on the Rhine do not run in the winter.
 Check here for their exact schedule.

 Weather in Germany can be changing and blustery in the spring, but summer days are warm and long.
 Summer also brings the tourists in herds, making longer lines and more crowded towns.
 Late summer and fall is the time for wine festivals.
-Winter can be cold and many attractions might be closed or on limited times, though Christmas time can be fun in the cities with Christmas markets.
+Winter can be cold and many attractions might be closed or on limited times, though Christmas time can be fun in the Christmas markets in Germany.